mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

         -m <integer>    :=  Smallest read-count to consider.
 Default: -m 1 -t <integer>    :=  Trims all but every t-th value.
 Default: -t 1 -r <string>     :=  How to handle replicates.
 Sum or Mean.
-Default: -r Sum -iN <float>     :=  Ignore TAs occuring at given fraction of the N terminus.
-Default: -iN 0.0 -iC <float>     :=  Ignore TAs occuring at given fraction of the C terminus.
-Default: -iC 0.0
+Default: -r Sum -iN <float>     :=  Ignore TAs occuring at given percentage (as integer) of the N terminus.
+Default: -iN 0 -iC <float>     :=  Ignore TAs occuring at given percentage (as integer) of the C terminus.
+Default: -iC 0